yagosamu/artefact-ai-assistant/README.md

 ### Frankfurter for the bonus tool

-Currency conversion composes with the calculator: "Convert 1000 USD to BRL and add a 5% fee" exercises both tools in one query.
+Finance is something I'm into, so currency conversion was a natural pick.
+It also composes with the calculator: "Convert 1000 USD to BRL and add a 5% fee" exercises both tools in one query.
 Weather or search would have been two unrelated tools side by side.
 [Frankfurter](https://frankfurter.dev/) uses ECB rates and needs no API key.

 ### Tools return strings, even for errors